abarb014/nctutorial/README.md

 output.
 This is an incredibly basic proxy, but of course with some work and added code, you can build your very own proxy server, and now you have the knowledge to do so.

 The same thing can be done, but instead of websites, with ports.
 If your company or school blocks a port for outgoing requests, then you can forward requests to that pipe to go through a different pipe.
 For example, port 80 is blocked.
-No matter! simple use:
+No matter! simply use:
 ```
 nc -l 80 | nc localhost 32981
 ```